rackerlabs/rackspace-how-to/content/cloud-servers/managing-password-policies.md

     chage <options> <username>

-You can also run `chage` with only a username and it opens an interactive mode for you to adjust the settings for the password policy.
+You can also run `chage` with only a username, and it opens an interactive mode for you to adjust the settings for the password policy.

 The syntax for this command is as follows: